redis-developer/skillmarket/README.md

 We'll be using a more condensed version of the backend which can be found in the [Skillmarket Blogpost] GitHub repo.

-Refer to the [RediSearch Official Tutorial] for more information about RediSearch.
+Refer to the [Redis Search Official Tutorial] for more information about Redis Search.

-## Familiarizing ourselves with RediSearch by using the CLI
+## Familiarizing ourselves withRedis Searchby using the CLI

 ### Launching ReadiSearch in a docker container

-Let's start by launching redis from the redisearch image using docker:
+Let's start by launching redis from theRedis Searchimage using docker:
 ```bash
 docker run -d --name redis redislabs/redisearch:latest
 ```